tharu427salgado/NSBM-Canteen-Management-System/README.md

 # NSBM-Canteen-Management-System
-this project develop by Java NetBeans
+This project develop by Java NetBeans